hanxiaomax/Learncpp_CN/docs/3-10-Finding-issues-before-they-become-problems.md

 [Many static analysis tools exist](https://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis#C,_C++), some of which can identify over 300 types of programming errors.
 And on large programs, this can surface tens or hundreds of potential issues.
 On our small academic programs, use of a static analysis tool is optional (but may help you find areas where your code is non-compliant with best practices).
 On larger non-academic programs, use of a static analysis tool is highly recommended.

-Best practice
+!!! success "最佳实践"

 	Use a static analysis tool on your programs to help find areas where your code is non-compliant with best practices.

 For Visual Studio users